maxpiva/Sushi.Net/README.md

 [OpenCV](https://opencv.org/) - Matches the audio streams.

-[Thinktecture.Logging.Configuration](https://github.com/PawelGerr/Thinktecture.Logging.Configuration) - Enables us to change the loglevel on the fly.
+[Thinktecture.Logging.Configuration](https://github.com/PawelGerr/Thinktecture.Logging.Configuration) - This enables us to change the log level on the fly.

 ## Notice

-I used a custom build native version of OpenCV-OpenCVSharp, removing all the parts we don't use (Open CV compiled only with core and imgproc modules), reducing the executable in near 80 Mbytes.
+I used a custom build native version of OpenCV-OpenCVSharp, removing all the parts we don't use (Open CV compiled only with core and imgproc modules), reducing the executable in nearly 80 Mbytes.

-There are some retouched scripts and code from the original [OpenCvSharp](https://github.com/shimat/opencvsharp) distribution in the Extras directories, if you want to create the smaller native library version for other linux distributions or maybe the new M1 Macs.
+There are some retouched scripts and code from the original [OpenCvSharp](https://github.com/shimat/opencvsharp) distribution in the Extras directories, if you want to create the smaller native library version for other Linux distributions or maybe the new M1 Macs.
 Just make sure, you make a pull request ;)

 ## Future

-* Currently the only native dependency is Open CV, and only uses MatchTemplate from it, I'm up to change to a .net replacement in the future.
+* Currently the only native dependency is Open CV, and only uses MatchTemplate from it, I'm up to change to a .Net replacement in the future.
-* Current matcher is pretty accurate for the use case, when the sources have good quality.
+* Current matcher is pretty accurate for the use case when the sources have good quality.
 When the quality degrades, is not that good.
-So i want to explore some ideas, and see how it goes, like applying FFT to the sources, and audio clipping on the middle ranges, fingerprint analysis, and possible other matchers.
+So I want to explore some ideas and see how it goes, like applying FFT to the sources, and audio clipping on the middle ranges, fingerprint analysis, and possibly other matchers.
 * Better parameters sweet spot, and better vocal filtering.

 ## TV Sources Tidbits